USU-ITLS-x265-23-summer/class-repo/README.md

 ## General Course Structure

-Over the course of the semester, your weekly primary tasks will transition from a focus on learning new skills and evaluating different approaches to the development of your own instructional project.
+Over the course of the semester, your weekly primary tasks will transition from a focusing on learning new skills and evaluating different instructional approaches toward the development of your own instructional project.

 During this time, you will be sharing your notes, observations, and queries with your fellow students.